clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 |CLOSIA| virtual machines in the cloud.

-This section shows you how to create a new :abbr:`VM (Virtual Machine)` and install |CL| into it with VMware ESXi 6.5 Update 1.
-Some of the advantages of installing |CL| into a new VM is that it provides you flexibility in configuring, for example: its size, the number of partitions, bundles, etc.
+This section shows you how to create a new :abbr:`VM (Virtual Machine)` and manually install |CL| into it with VMware ESXi 6.5.
+If you would prefer to use a preconfigured |CL| VMware disk image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.

+Some of the advantages of
+installing |CL| into a new VM is that it provides you flexibility in configuring, for example: its size, the number of partitions, bundles, etc.
 We will perform these steps: